joshgerdes/jekyll-uno/_posts/2021-12-29-day-in-the-life-of-a-tech-lead.md

 The views above are my own, but shout out to [Teal Unicorn](https://tealunicorn.com/ "Teal Unicorn"){:target="_blank"} for independent consulting on Ways of Working, Continuous improvement; I attended a few of their workshops on ways of working, consulting, and it helped me take a step back and look at what this kind of mindset may look like, or should be and current blockers.

 Overall, I have noticed that Information Technology roles are now blending disciplines that once required specific job roles _(ie Business Analyst, Service Delivery Manager, Developer, Architect),_ although pure technical roles still exist with Cloud technologies, different skillsets are required to get the most value out of technology stacks, as technology becomes more consumable.
 See [The Cloud Frame of Mind](https://luke.geek.nz/the-cloud-frame-of-mind "The Cloud Frame of Mind"){:target="_blank"}

+Hopefully this has helped or at least encouraged looking at problems differently, or areas of improvements for any readers out there!